Fitness for Duty Assessments

 Based in Brisbane, operating nationwide

-Our network of medicolegal specialists and medical suites extends across Australia, making it possible to arrange assessments wherever they are needed.
+Our network of medicolegal specialists and medical suites extends across Australia, making it possible to arrange comprehensive assessments wherever they are needed.

 Get clear medical guidance on an employee’s fitness for duty